-Now that you are clearer on how a marketing strategy and content creation + content marketing work together, it’s important to remember the role of your brand.
+Now that you are clearer on how a strategy and content creation work together, it’s important to remember the role of your brand.
 It’s necessary to clean up your brand house before tackling beginning your content creation.
 What does this mean?
 It’s important to have the fundamental brand elements in place before marketing.

 Q: What’s your brand’s positioning?

-Upon taking a look at your top 5-10 competitors, what is your brand strategy and what is your b2B brand positioning?
+Upon taking a look at your top competitors, what is your brand strategy and what is your B2B brand positioning?
 What makes your brand different, special and better than the competitors?

 Q: What’s your B2B brand's story?

 Brands with stories outperform brands without one.
 What’s yours?
 Does it need to be updated or refreshed?
-Learn the elements of a compelling brand story by reading a recent post, “Storytelling: What Is Your Brand Story?”
+Learn the elements of a compelling brand story here, “Storytelling: What Is Your Brand Story?”

 If you have these brand fundamentals established, congrats!
 You are ready!
 If not, you have work to do to ready yourself for launching an effective B2B digital marketing strategy that incorporates content creation and content marketing.

 Ready to elevate your B2B content strategy and marketing?
-Give us a call to learn about our content creation services at +1.404.345.6447.
+Contact us a call to learn about our content creation services.